-The Community Infrastructure Levy (CIL) is a charge that local authorities can set on new development in order to raise funds to help fund the infrastructure, facilities and services – such as schools or transport improvements – which are needed to support new homes and businesses in the areas.
+The Community Infrastructure Levy (CIL) is a charge that local authorities can apply to new developments.
+It’s used to raise funds for infrastructure, facilities and services like schools or transport improvements, to support new homes and businesses in the areas.

 The CIL Review includes:

-Our CIL Review gives you the peace of mind that you have explored all the options and are getting the best outcome for your site.
+Our CIL Review provides peace of mind that you’ve explored all the options and are securing the best outcomes for your site.

-Our planning solicitors are independently ranked in Chambers Guide to the Legal profession and have extensive experience in advising clients on all aspects of planning including the community infrastructure levy.
-Led by partners Chris Tofts and Duncan Tilney the team works with clients across the South West and beyond.
+Our planning solicitors are highly ranked by Chambers’ Guide to the Legal Profession and have extensive experience advising clients on all aspects of planning, including the Community Infrastructure Levy.